Christopher-Lord/CHRLOR25533_FTO2506_GroupB_ChristopherLord_JSL02/README.md

-# JSL02 Project Brief: Task Input and Status Validation System
+# JSL02 Project: Task Input and Status Validation System

+## Project Description

+This project involves implementing a JavaScript-based task entry system where users can input a number of tasks with complete details, ensuring data consistency and validation.
+The system will guide users through entering valid task titles, descriptions, and statuses, enforcing correct formatting while maintaining code clarity and maintainability.

+## Setup Instructions

+1. Clone or download this repo
+2. If downloaded, extract files and open index.html either in VSCode or straight in your browser
+3. If opened in VSCode, use the Live Server extension to view the web page

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Features

+- Multiple task entry system through prompts
+- Able to enter task title, description and status
+- All task info gets stored in an array depending on status
+- Status validation system so no invalid status can be stored
+- Display of completed tasks in the console
+- Display of motivational message if no tasks are complete

+## Usage Examples

+- Entering and storing multiple different tasks
+- Keeping track of which tasks you have completed

+## Usage instructions

+- When the first prompt pops up, select 'OK' to start entering tasks
+- Select cancel after entering any **full** task (Title, description and status) to stop the task entry
+- Or continue to select 'OK' to keep entering as many tasks as you like

 ## Important Prerequisite

 1. Before starting this challenge, ensure that you have **corrected your JSL01 project (HTML and CSS)** using the solution provided.
 This will help maintain consistency and ensure you build on a solid foundation.
 2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.

-## Overview

-This project involves implementing a JavaScript-based task entry system where users can input two tasks with complete details, ensuring data consistency and validation.
-The system will guide users through entering valid task titles, descriptions, and statuses, enforcing correct formatting while maintaining code clarity and maintainability.

 ## Key Objectives